Frequently Asked Questions

 Put bluntly, Silverlaken is not the place to host a party, after-party, after-after-party or even a pre-party.
 Sorry.

-Wedding groups, reunions, corporate training, church fellowship and other events that understand and respect the above polices are warmly welcome, but please note that the person who made the booking is responsible for enforcing the quiet hours policy among their group.
+Reunions, corporate training, church fellowship and other events that understand and respect the above polices are warmly welcome, but please note that the person who made the booking is responsible for enforcing the quiet hours policy among their group.
 And per the booking agreement, the entire group will be asked to leave, regardless of the hour, without refund, should the above polices be abused.

 Overnight parking for vehicle and trailer is available at Silverlaken when confirmed in advance.